kausi3422/SitefinityWebApp-for-DotNet-Framework/README.md

 Instance/Express.

 There is a one month trial version license for developers you will need and the link below will explain how to get it from their official site -

 https://knowledgebase.progress.com/articles/Article/Download-Sitefinity-license

+A DotNet Core, 5 or 6 Sitefinity App would be current and ideal.